 That difference is tuning is what gives the uke that traditional Hawaiian sound.
 The high G gives a brightness and focused sound that is very distinct from all other instruments.

-The low G provides a more warm, full sound and creates a wider range of notes when you play any chord.
+The low G provides a more warm, full sound and creates a broader range of notes when you play any chord.

 Basic Strumming Low G vs. High G for Ukulele